 , James Harden

-and Robert Taylor
+, and Robert Veal

-, 17, in the gang rape and murder of Matthews.
-Later that day, Taylor signed a handwritten statement, again outside the presence of his parents or counsel, implicating himself and the other four teenagers in the crime.
-On October 31, after more than 21 hours in police custody, Sharp also signed a handwritten statement implicating himself and the others.
+On October 29, 1992, police brought Veal in for questioning.
+After more than five hours of interrogation outside the presence of his parents or counsel, he signed a handwritten statement implicating himself, Harden, Taylor, Sharp, and Veal in the rape and murder.
+Later the same day, Taylor signed a statement, also outside the presence of his parents or counsel, implicating himself and all four of the others in the crime.
+Two days later, after more than 21 hours in custody, Sharp also signed a handwritten statement implicating himself and the others.